Chapter 5: Personnel05:02:02 Grant Project Personnel

 Northeast State Community College may apply for externally funded grants or contracts which support the College’s mission.
 Grants/contracts sought by the College should enrich and supplement rather than supplant the educational and service programs offered by the College.
 Grants/contracts entered into by the College must be made for specific periods of time.
 In all instances where the College enters into such arrangements with external agencies, the College must retain control of research, instruction, and other college functions.

 If the grant is intended to fund personnel of any kind, a draft job description or list of anticipated job duties and desired qualifications should be submitted to Human Resources for review during the budget development phase of the proposal development process.
 Human Resources will determine the most appropriate job classification and corresponding pay range and fringe benefit costs.
 Care should be taken to account for anticipated salary increases or other adjustments that might occur during the grant period.
-Because grant-funded positions have a specified start date and end date, these positions may not continue beyond the state contract period.
+Because grant-funded positions have a specified start date and end date, these positions may not continue beyond the state contract period, unless other funding is identified and approved for this purpose.

-When the budget is activated, the Project Director should complete and submit Personnel Requisition forms for each new grant-funded position.
+When the grant/contract budget is activated, the Project Director should complete and submit Personnel Requisition forms for each new grant-funded position.
 Staffing and compensation specifications will be described in the grant proposal and budget narrative.
-All project staffing and compensation must be consistent with appropriate Northeast State Community College hiring practices and salary grade structure as well as with all applicable state and federal regulations.
+All project staffing and compensation must be consistent with appropriate Northeast State Community College hiring practices and salary grade structure as well as with all applicable state and federal regulations

 Types of Project Personnel